Uriko-hime

-Urikohime, Uriko-hime or Uriko Hime (うりこひめ; English: Princess Melon, Melon Maid or Melon Princess) is a Japanese folktale about a girl that is born out of a melon, adopted by a family and replaced by a creature named Amanojaku.
+Urikohime, Uriko-hime or Uriko Hime (うりこひめ; English: Princess Melon, Melon Maid or Melon Princess) is a dark Japanese folktale about a girl that is born out of a melon, adopted by a family and replaced by an evil creature named Amanojaku.

 Summary

 A melon comes washing down the stream until it is found by a human couple.
 They cut open the fruit and a girl appears out of it.
 They name her Urikohime (uri means "melon" in Japanese).
 They raise her and she becomes a beautiful young lady.
 One day, she is left alone at home and told to be careful of any stranger who comes knocking.
-Unfortunately, a youkai named Amanojaku sets its sights on the girl.
+Unfortunately, a yōkai named Amanojaku sets its sights on the girl.
 The creature appears at her house and asks the girl to open.
 She opens the door just a bit and the creature forces its entry in her house.

 In one version of the story, Amanojaku kills Urikohime and wears her skin.
 The creature replaces Urikohime as the couple's daughter, but its disguise is ruined when the girl, reincarnated as a little bird, reveals the deception and eventually regains her human form.

 In another account, Urikohime becomes known for her great weaving abilities.
 Due to this, she is betrothed to a lord or prince.
 Before she marries, Amanojaku kills her and wears her dress, or ties her to a persimmon tree.
 The false bride is taken to the wedding on a palanquin, but the ruse is discovered.
-In the version where she is tied up, Urikohime cries out to anyone to hear and is rescued.
-The creature is chased away.
+In the version where she is roped up, Urikohime yelps out to anyone to hear and is rescued.
+The thing is chased away.